 These products are not intended for resale.
 Grown by a private New York nursery, the trees and shrubs provide the homeowner with economical conservation materials to establish windbreaks, reforest parcels, prevent soil erosion and create suitable wildlife habitats.

 Conifers are evergreen trees - pine, fir, spruce, cone-bearing trees.
-The conifers we're selling are transplants, which means the seedling has been transplanted from its original seed bed at least once, making for a more mature root system and adding a greater chance for survival.
-For example, you'll see on the order form, the Balsam Fir average size of 3-2; this means the tree is 3 years old and has been transplanted twice.
-Or the Norway Spruce, 2-2; two years old and twice transplanted.
+The conifers are transplants, which means the seedling has been transplanted from its original seed bed at least once, making for a more mature root system and adding a greater chance for survival.
+Sizes will vary from one species to another.
 These transplants are mature enough that they already have an established tree shape.

 If you would like to be added to our mailing list, or if you have questions, we can help.
 Please go to our "Contact Us" page, or you can call us directly at